thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 # Backwards Compatibility Considerations
 {: #sec-backwards-compat}

-Previous versions of this specification used different keys for the following
+Previous versions of this specification used different claim key values for the following
 claims:

 * Nonce (claim key -75008);